herringbonedev/Herringbone/README.md

 ## Contributing

 Contributions are welcome.
-Please review the **CONTRIBUTING.md** before submitting issues or pull requests.
+Please review the [Contributing document](./CONTRIBUTING.md) before submitting issues or pull requests.
 Code reviews are required before merging into the main branch to maintain quality and consistency.

 ## License